incyclist/services/doc/classes/DevicePairingService.md

 As the user might want to delete multiple devices, the screen will typically remain open

-This method not stop an ongoing scan.
+This method does not stop an ongoing scan.
 I.e. if the device will be detected again in the scan, it will be re-added

 #### Parameters